The Transit/Free Zones Section

 A brief overview of the Standard Transit Procedure

-Community Transit is a suspensive customs procedure which allows goods not in free circulation, and those few Community goods for which Community Transit is required, to move within the EU while ensuring that any charges due on these goods at their country of destination are secured.
+Union Transit is a suspensive customs procedure which allows goods not in free circulation, and those few Union goods for which Union Transit is required, to move within the European Union (EU) while ensuring that any charges due on these goods at their country of destination are secured.
 Whilst under the procedure, the payment of any customs duty or other charges is suspended.

 Status of goods

 Goods are divided into two categories:

 (a) Goods which have Union status (“Union goods”):